 Earlier, there was a tradition of celebrating the elephant festival on Holi eve.
-In this festival, elephants were decorated from head to toe and several competitions and parades were held.
+In this festival, elephants are decorated from head to toe and several competitions and parades are held.
 However, since 2012, this ritual is banned but despite the ban, an event named eleday is organised where people can still feel the charm of the elephants playing Holi.

 The festivity of Holi is never complete without the pichkaris or water splashing balloons, and gulaal.
 One traditional Holi item found in markets of Jaipur is ‘Gulaal Gotas’ or ‘Water Canon Bowls’.
-These are made by melting lacquer and are eco-friendly.
+Theseunclude preparation of melting lacquer and are eco-friendly.
 You can find these Gulal Gotas in the lanes of Hawa mahal and Choti Chaupar.

 Over the past few years, Jaipurites have switched towards celebrating eco-friendly Holi by playing it waterless with flowers and organic colours.
-The Holi festival is linked with Lord Krishna and Goddess Radha, it is celebrated at one of the oldest and most worshipped Govind Dev Ji Temple.
+The Holi festival has a link with Lord Krishna and Goddess Radha, thus Jaipurites celebrates this festival at one of the oldest and most worshipped Govind Dev Ji Temple.
 It is a week-long celebration that includes playing Holi with varied coloured flowers, natural and organic colours (Abeer and Gulal) and sandalwood powder.

 Talk of the festival and no mention of sweets, it’s never possible.
-Jaipur is known for its rich local treats like traditionally made with ghee and coconut ‘Gujjias’, ‘Dahi vadas’, the very special delicacies of Holi ‘bhang lassi’ or ‘thandais’ and ‘bhang laddoos’.
+Jaipur is popular for its rich local treats that are involves traditional preparation.
+To name a few there are ghee and coconut ‘Gujjias’, ‘Dahi vadas’, the very special delicacies of Holi ‘bhang lassi’ or ‘thandais’ and ‘bhang laddoos’.
 Making Bhang and Bhang ki thandai is another very popular custom of Holi.
-This drink is made by mixing bhang (female cannabis) and thandai (an Indian milkshake).
+This drink is a mix of bhang (female cannabis) and thandai (an Indian milkshake).